justinww04/home-security-app/README.md

+working on adding hand motion tracking

-working on adding an agent to his to automate certain things in future
+pausing this for now —working on adding an agent to his to automate

+certain things in future